What does Robotic Process Automation mean for Sage Intacct Customers?

 This is the tenth in a series of articles and videos where we get Johnny’s take on deploying RPA alongside mid-market Cloud ERP.

-Brian Terrell, Managing Partner of BTerrell Group and a Sage Intacct Premier Partner, creates business process automation using Cloud ERP and leading automation tools, including RPA software.
+Brian Terrell, Managing Partner of BTerrell Group and a Sage Intacct Partner, creates business process automation using Cloud ERP and leading automation tools, including RPA software.
 RPA automates many business processes faster than other options by accessing applications through the user interface in a code-free and non-invasive manner.

 Johnny, including the word "robot" in a software technology is a bit disconcerting and possibly provocative to our Sage Intacct end users and customers.
 What are your thoughts about this?